loveencounterflow/interlex/README.md

 ### Lexeme Casting

-* Can declare a `cast` property in token, level or grammar, will be checked in this order
+* Can declare a `cast` property in token, level, or grammar, will be checked in this order

 * `cast`—below called 'the cast method'—must be either a normal function or a generator function (i.e. a function that contains `yield`)